Adani partners used offshore funds to invest in its shares, alleges report

 The market regulator, in a court filing, had also denied investigating the Adani Group in the past.

-However, a document found by OCCRP during its investigation suggests that the Directorate of Revenue Intelligence had told SEBI in 2014 that it had evidence regarding the activity of the “offshore funds” linked to the Adani Group.
+However, a document found by OCCRP during its investigation suggests that the Directorate of Revenue Intelligence had told SEBI in 2014 that it had evidence regarding the activities of the “offshore funds” linked to the Adani Group.

 “There are indications that a part of the siphoned-off money may have found its way to stock markets in India as investment and disinvestment in the Adani Group,” Najib Shah, Director General of the Directorate of Revenue Intelligence Director General, had told SEBI.